Frans van Liere

 He is director of the Medieval Studies program.

-Frans will be co-directing the Spring 2018 Semester in Britain program, along with his wife Kate.
+Frans is co-directing the Spring 2019 Semester in Britain program, along with his wife Kate.

 Read Frans van Liere's posts on Historical Horizons, the history department blog.